EventStore/documentation/docs/cloud/faq.md

 #### Can I download a backup to store it locally?

-We plan to allow backup copies to the customer cloud account in the future.
-Currently, it's not possible because of security considerations.
+Currently, it's not possible due to security considerations.
+In the future, we plan to offer data export functionality from the database.

 ## Service levels

-#### What is the SLA for Event Store Cloud?
+#### What is the SLA for Kurrent Cloud?

-You can find out about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+You can find out about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).

 #### Are maintenance windows part of the SLA?

-You can find out about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
-Any scheduled maintenances will be posted in the Event Store Cloud Console, as well as on the [Event Store Cloud Status Page](https://status.eventstore.cloud/).
+You can find out about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+Any scheduled maintenances will be posted in the Kurrent Cloud Console, as well as on the [Kurrent Cloud Status Page](https://status.eventstore.cloud/).

 ## Support